 The following cards earn Ultimate Rewards points that can be redeemed as cash towards the cost of a travel purchase, or can be transferred to one of the Ultimate Rewards airline or hotel partners:

-- Chase Sapphire Preferred® Card ($95 annual fee, waived the first year)
+- Chase Sapphire Preferred® Card ($95 annual fee)